An antisperm antibody test looks for special proteins (antibodies)

 affect fertility.
 This is a rare cause of

 A cause for infertility cannot be found.

 Experts disagree about the usefulness of the test because the result may not

 change the treatment.

-The results from another fertility test, such
+The results from another fertility test are not clear.

 How To Prepare

 you have regarding the need for the test, its risks, how it will be done, or

 what the results will mean.
 To help you understand the importance of this test,